Our People

 Undergraduate Research Assistant

-Jazmin is a sophomore studying public health on the pre-med track.
+Jazmin is a junior studying public health on the pre-med track.
 She was born in England and currently calls Illinois home!
 Her research interest are healthcare, medicine, health research, health equity, and epidemiology.
 Outside the lab, she loves soccer, concerts, traveling, Caduceus club, and spending time with friends and family.

 PURDUE COLLABORATORS